JohnPaton/johnpaton.github.io/content/posts/calvin.md

 > b) What if the number of signals is 3 and Calvin can use his magic wand only once?

-> c) Write a code that takes as inputs the number of signals and the number of times Calvin can use his magic wand, and outputs the expected waiting time
+> c) Write a program that takes as inputs the number of signals and the number of times Calvin can use his magic wand, and outputs the expected waiting time

 Assuming that the lights are independent, the time until a light changes (displayed on the counter) when Calvin arrives is drawn from a uniform distribution between 0 and 80: